clausehound/clausehound-blog/content/blog/property-powers-of-attorney-why-you-need-one/index.md

-But there is even more to consider.
-Section 118 of the Ontario Business Corporations Act provides that a person who has been found under theSubstitute Decisions Act, 1992 to be incapable of managing property is disqualified from being a director of a corporation.
+But there is even more to consider. ***Section 118*** of the Ontario Business Corporations Act provides that a person who has been found under the Substitute Decisions Act, 1992 to be incapable of managing property is disqualified from being a director of a corporation.
 Eventually you could be disqualified from being a director.
 The shareholders (you) must replace the sole director, and the PGT is your statutory guardian.
 Even if a family member is approved by the PGT office to become your guardian, much time will have elapsed before anyone is in a position to vote your shares to elect a new Board and manage your corporation.
 This may have serious financial consequences for your business, your family, and you.